 The Village Commons project area lies within a quarter mile of the G Line.
 In 2015, the Authority sold a parcel of land in this project area for the first hotel in the Olde Town area.
-Hilton Garden Inn opened in March of 2017 and has 136 rooms and a small conference center.
-The hotel has been a welcome addition to the City of Arvada accommodating visitors to the Arvada Center and Stenger/Lutz and APEX athletic facilities.
-The conference center is also a new venue for weddings, reunions, charity events and business meetings.
-Revenues in this area were severely impacted by the COVID-19 pandemic: however, revenues have increased 13% in 2022 over prepandemic revenues in 2019.
+Hilton Garden Inn opened in March 2017 and has 136 rooms and a small conference center.
+The hotel has been a welcome addition to the City of Arvada, accommodating visitors to the Arvada Center and Stenger/Lutz and APEX athletic facilities.
+The conference center is also a new venue for weddings, reunions, charity events, and business meetings.
+The COVID-19 pandemic severely impacted revenues in this area; however, revenues have recovered and surpassed prepandemic levels.